klietus/SignalZeroLocalNode/README.md

 }
 ```

 You can repeat the sync call to stay aligned with the managed store or build it into a scheduled job.
+If you prefer a visual
+workflow, open the web UI and navigate to **Symbol Sync** to launch runs and review metrics interactively.

 Set `MODEL_PROVIDER=openai` together with the relevant OpenAI environment variables to call OpenAI-hosted models.
 Leave the provider at its default `local` value to continue using a self-hosted model endpoint.